-There can be many reasons as to why your package was delivered to the wrong address once you have your mail forwarded to you.
+There can be many reasons why USPS packages are delivered to the wrong address after your mail is forwarded to you.

 What if the package was forwarded by mistake?

-Then they will either try to track down your correct address if possible, and forward you the package.
-If unable to do so, the package will be returned to the sender.
+They’ll try to track down your correct address and send your package.
+If they’re unable to do so, they’ll send it back to your sender.

-If you have insurance for your package, the sender will be able to resend you another one without any excess costs except maybe the shipping costs if the package is not insured, you will need to bare the cost of the product and shipping fees.
+If your package is insured, your sender will be able to send it back to you without excess cost; you’ll only pay for shipping costs.
+However, if the package isn’t insured, you’ll have to bear the cost of the product and the shipping fee.

-- Always double check and confirm address with sender
+- Always double check your address before sharing it with your sender

 - Make sure all your packages are insured to avoid paying excess fees when your USPS package is delivered to the wrong address